 Enjoy a weekend at the Bay Harbour Market

 Every weekend at 31 Harbour Rd the town of Hout Bay takes on some of the finest bakers, artisans, artists, and food creators in Cape Town.
 You can come here to get just about anything to eat, but perhaps the fish is what many of the booths specialize in.
 Don’t come full or with an empty wallet because everything in sight looks delicious, and the handicrafts are unique.

 Drive Chapman’s Peak

 If you are without a car in Cape Town, I highly recommend renting one for at the least the day so that you can drive Chapman’s Peak.
 This is one of the world’s most scenic drives and is definitely worth the R42 toll to drive on this beautiful road together.
-We had the chance to stay right along Chapman’s Peak at the Tintswalo Atlantic for a romantic weekend getaway in Cape Town.
+One of the most romantic places in Cape Town is the Tintswalo Atlantic hidden along Chapmen’s peak.
+It’s definitely a splurge-worthy stay for a romantic weekend getaway in Cape Town.

 Admire the street art